How to Fix a ‘Snaggle Tooth’: Options, Costs & More.

 You have a lot of options to fix a snaggle tooth, including braces, aligners, veneers, or tooth contouring.

-A snaggle tooth is an irregular, odd-shaped or projecting tooth.
+A snaggle tooth is an irregular, odd-shaped, or projecting tooth that looks out of line compared to your other teeth.

 This is simply a tooth that is misaligned with the others in your mouth.
 Perhaps it is turned at an angle while the others are not, or it may be pushed forward or behind your other teeth.
 A snaggle tooth may also be broken, giving it a pointy appearance.

-A snaggle tooth will rarely cause serious oral hygiene issues, but you may feel embarrassed about your appearance because of it.
+Having a snaggle tooth may impact the way you feel about your smile.
+You may feel embarrassed about your appearance or self-conscious about how your mouth appears in photographs or in online meetings.
 Some countries prize a snaggle tooth as fashionable or beautiful, but in the United States, it is not considered part of an ideal appearance.

 The presence of a snaggle tooth indicates that your teeth are crowded together.
-It is a relatively easy situation to fix.
+It may be a relatively easy situation to fix.

 Pediatric dentists monitor children’s teeth and will recommend braces, usually during the teenage years, to straighten the teeth.
 Even if you had braces as a teen, you may have alignment issues as an adult.